|

 parts & joints.
 A new shaft custom made for your application

-would be in the rough neighbourhood of US$ 200.
+would be in the rough neighborhood of US$ 200.

 Hydraulic hoses - Many people end up reusing the power steering